 Squeeze a bit of lemon juice into the base of the cup, followed by the table salt.
 To remove stains, spread the mixture around the inside of the mug with a damp cloth.

-After rinsing the mug with warm water, clean it with a small amount of dish soap.
-Thoroughly rinse the cup with cold water and pat dry with a towel.
+After rinsing the mug with warm water, clean it with small dish soap.
+Next, rinse the cup with cold water and pat dry with a towel.

-With our incredibly helpful methods and tips for removing coffee stains from cups, you will be able to overcome those nasty stains.
+With our incredibly helpful methods and tips for removing coffee stains from cups, you can overcome those nasty stains.

 There is no doubt that these stains are difficult to remove, especially since soap and water are ineffective.